gameblabla/CSE2/README.md

 * GLFW3
 * FreeType

-In CMake builds, if these are not found, they will be built locally.
+If these are not found, they will be built locally.

 In addition, `pkg-config` is required for builds that require static-linkage.